Kgajdos/Torn-FactionChain/README.md

    - If you don’t have a UserScript manager installed, you'll need one.
 Popular options include [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/).

 2. **Add the UserScript:**
-   - Create a new script in your UserScript manager and paste the contents of the `Faction-Chain-Tracker.user.js` script into it.
+   - Create a new script in your UserScript manager and paste the contents of the `chain.js` script into it.
    - Save the script.

 3. **Allow Pop-Ups:**
-   - Ensure that pop-ups are allowed for Torn.com to ensure that the new window can open.
+   - Allow pop-ups for Torn.com to ensure that the new window can open.
 You can usually adjust this in your browser's settings:
      - **Chrome:** Go to `Settings` > `Privacy and security` > `Site settings` > `Pop-ups and redirects`, and add `torn.com` to the allowed sites.
      - **Firefox:** Go to `Options` > `Privacy & Security` > `Permissions` and ensure that pop-ups are allowed for `torn.com`.
      - **Edge:** Go to `Settings` > `Cookies and site permissions` > `Pop-ups and redirects`, and add `torn.com` to the allowed sites.